 “This is the first time we are using a system that documents all the items we use in surgery.
 Operating rooms are our most expensive “product line.”
 And until today, we don’t fully know what was going on.
 The system must be user-friendly.
-The system must work quickly, with minimum time of expensive nursing staff.
-We can quickly replenish all items and document everything in patients’ records, like regulations require.
+The system must work quickly, with a minimum time of expensive nursing staff.
+We can quickly replenish all items and document everything in patients’ records like regulations require.
 This equipment, which is the bulk of equipment in a large organization like a hospital, needs to be managed much, much more precisely and save time on manual labor.”

 What is the advantage of the system?

 “Everything is saved.
 I see the photos.
 If there’s a mistake, I can cancel.
 Everything is saved in the patient’s record.
 There wasn’t a connection between the patient’s record and the implant and this system enables it simple and easy.
 It’s important for the patient and for the future.
 It’s the Ministry of Health’s regulations that we know what was used and if there is an item that is recalled it’s easy to find.”

 “It’s revolutionary in my opinion.
 The greatest advantage is the logistics.
 Stock management in a department that sees millions of Shekels worth of products that in reality, no one knows what happens to these items.
 We can know if a surgical procedure was very expensive or if a surgeon’s procedures are overly expensive and someone can ask him to explain. . . .
 Today, I don’t have this information.
 And what about the stock that was ordered and just sits on the shelves?
 Stock that has expired or not managed correctly. . . . . ..
 A very large part of our budget goes to surgical supplies and we’d like to manage it better.”

 “In the broader picture of the whole hospital, we’d like to know the true costs of all our activities. . . .
 How to better budget surgeries, how much the procedure cost?
 As a director, this is very important to me.